amacy/invoices/README.md

 - Add ability to preview invoices @ the command line
 - Allow users to select where they want their invoices to be stored
 - Export invoice as PDF

-### Some other version
 - Write instructions (rdoc)

 ### Bugs
-- Client names need to be in quotes
-- Schema doesn't creating working DBs